- Professor, Department Chair

 Recent and upcoming courses

-Densley is the author of six books, including The Violence Project: How to Stop A Mass Shooting Epidemic (Abrams Press, 2021), 45 peer-reviewed articles in leading scientific journals, and over 70 book chapters, essays, and non-refereed works in outlets such as CNN, The Guardian, Los Angeles Times, USA Today, The Wall Street Journal, and The Washington Post.
+Densley is the author of eight books, including the award-winning The Violence Project: How to Stop A Mass Shooting Epidemic (Abrams Press, 2021), and over 150 articles, book chapters, and essays in leading scientific journals and mainstream outlets such as the Los Angeles Times, Time Magazine, USA Today, The Wall Street Journal, and The Washington Post.

 Densley earned his D.Phil. in sociology from the University of Oxford and is a former middle school special education teacher.